rems-project/sail-arm/arm-v8.5-a/README.md

 ## Building

-This currently requires the very latest [Sail from github](https://github.com/rems-project/sail).
-Some language features required for this model have not yet been merged into the main sail2 branch, so `git checkout asl_flow2` is required before building Sail.
+This currently requires the latest [Sail from github](https://github.com/rems-project/sail).
+Note that the default branch which should be used is called `sail2` not `master`.

 ```
 make aarch64